-For Ms. Gillis and Mr. Peraino, 50% of the annual cash target bonus under the Senior Executive Annual Bonus Plan was determined by the Co-CEOs based on the Co-CEOs' subjective rating of the named executive officers relative to overall performance for 2017.
-Each of Ms. Gillis and
+For Ms. Gillis and Mr. Peraino, 50% of the annual cash target bonus under the Senior Executive Annual Bonus Plan was determined under the Discretionary component by the Co-CEOs based on the Co-CEOs' subjective rating of the named executive officers relative to overall performance for 2018.